keremciu/sketch-use-fontawesome/README.md

 # Next steps

-- I'm trying to build a Clean UI for archive view.
-We'll select icons from the tableview(nstableview).
+~~- I'm trying to build a Clean UI for archive view.
+We'll select icons from the tableview(nstableview).~~
 - I'm trying to create a new plugin, it will include material-icon-font and svg icon font parser.
 - I will add "icon categories" in "Add icon from Archive".
 I'll be using it to filter icons.
-- I need to delete unnecessary codes.
+~~- I need to delete unnecessary codes.~~
-- I need to add more annotations and good instructions.
+~~- I need to add more annotations and good instructions.~~

+Material icon font is coming soon.

 # License